kirbykibble/RelayfyAssignment/README.md

 ## Other Information
 A lot of the provided code was refactored to rely more heavily on the JavaScript DOM.
 This is due to a personal familiarity with the subject matter.
 Regardless, I am ready and willing to become more familiar with jQuery.

+That being said, I have left a lot of commented code in this project, mainly to highlight what I've changed.
+(Normally I would delete this, but I don't want to cause confusion)

 The provided assignment is mobile friendly!
 This is achieved primarily through flex-boxing, and should be usable on most mobile screen sizes.
 It is also friendly for the visually-imparied, with high-contrast colors and simple, easy to read font.